 - It doesn’t have generous padding in the toe area, which could be irritating for some people

 Just because you have painful conditions, such as plantar fasciitis or metatarsalgia, doesn’t mean that you can’t enjoy your favorite sports.
 For those who want to keep up with the game, these inserts may do the trick.

-They have a high arch support which helps to relive pain associated with foot conditions.
+They have high arch support, which helps to relieve pain associated with foot conditions.
 They are made from durable, medical-grade, high-performance EVA foam, and PU material, so you can trust that they will last.
 They will also provide you with the cushioning you need, so you don’t feel every bump as you walk or jump.
 With a deep heel cradle, you can trust them to keep you stable.

 The anti-microbial fabric helps to keep odor and bacteria away.
 Although they have great support and cushioning, they have a thin design that allows for easy use in any shoe.
 With an ergonomic non-slip design, they won’t slip around all over the place.